 Such promises are inherently false because individual pages are rarely relevant for a wide range of keywords.
 Additionally, doorway pages usually contain hidden links to the SEO agency’s other clients as well.

-Doorway pages can drain away link popularity of a website and route it to the SEO agency and its other clients, which could include websites with unsavory or illegal content.
+Doorway pages can drain away the link popularity of a website and route it to the SEO agency and its other clients, which could include websites with unsavory or illegal content.
 Finally, avoid getting involved in any link schemes, such as buying links from other websites to increase your ranking.

-Buying links is against Google’s quality guidelines and can result in a manual action against some or all of your website, negatively affecting your website ranking.
+Buying links is against Google’s quality guidelines and can result in manual action against some or all of your website, negatively affecting your website ranking.
 When you feel that you were deceived by an SEO agency in some way, you could report it.

 In the United States, the Federal Trade Commission (FTC) is the agency that handles complaints about deceptive or unfair business practices.
 You can file a complaint by visiting its website and clicking on “File a Complaint Online,” calling 1-877-FTC-HELP, or writing to: